 Many celebrities have opted for a fancy vivid pink diamond over engagement rings with white diamonds.
 Some of the most notable pink diamond engagement rings have been worn by Jennifer Lopez and Mariah Carey.
 In a bizarre event more recently, Lil Uzi Vert had a 10 carat $24 million natural pink diamond embedded in his forehead.
 This was deemed unhealthy and resulted in needing to be removed.

 The point is, lots of people love pink diamonds.
 Most of us have found the intensity we want is way out of our price range.
 Lab grown pink diamonds allow those to obtain fancy vivid pink colors without the extra thousands tacked on.

-While all of these retailers are great options to buy from, my favorite ones are going to be James Allen and Clean Origin.
-James Allen's pink diamonds are vast in size and affordable in price.
-Clean Origin's modest collection has some of the best hues and saturation of all the of stones put together.
-Any one of these would make the perfect lab created pink diamond ring.
+While all of these retailers are great options to buy from, my favorite one is going to be James Allen.
+James Allen's pink diamonds are vast in size and affordable in price, and you'll surely find the perfect lab-created pink diamond.

 Sale Alert: James Allen, our #1 ranked online diamond retailer, is currently offering 30% OFF on diamond basics.
 Click Here to shop the sale and save big today.